Diyckstra/terraform-provider-deyckstra/website/docs/r/snapshot_create_volume_permission.md

 layout: "aws"
 page_title: "aws_snapshot_create_volume_permission"
 description: |-
-  Adds create volume permission to an EBS Snapshot
+  Adds the permission to create volumes from a given EBS snapshot.
 ---

 # Resource: aws_snapshot_create_volume_permission

-Adds permission to create volumes from a given EBS snapshot.
+Adds the permission to create volumes from a given EBS snapshot.

 ## Example Usage